U.S. retailers hunt for attacks after warning on stealthy malware

 Retailers began hunting for the malware in the approach to this week's unofficial launch of the holiday shopping season, the busiest time of the year for most merchants, according to the Retail Cyber Intelligence Sharing Center (R-CISC), an industry group set up this year to fight hackers.

 Retailers have been fending off increasingly sophisticated payment-card theft schemes for more than a decade.
-The biggest breaches to date include a notorious 2013 holiday-shopping-season attack on Target Corp and a major breach at Home Depot Inc, each of which compromised tens of millions of payment card numbers.
+The biggest breaches to date include a notorious 2013 holiday-shopping-season attack on Target Corp (TGT.N) and a major breach at Home Depot Inc (HD.N), each of which compromised tens of millions of payment card numbers.

 ISight declined to say how it uncovered the ModPOS threat or name any targeted retailers.